-- 22.3 Recruitment, transportation, transfer, harbouring or receipt of persons by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person; (where a child is involved, the above means are irrelevant).
+TRAFFICKING - Recruitment, transportation, transfer, harbouring or receipt of persons by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person; (where a child is involved, the above means are irrelevant).
 For the purposes of exploitation, which includes (but is not exhaustive):

 - Prostitution

 - Other sexual exploitation

 - Forced labour

 - Slavery (or similar)

 - Servitude etc.

 - Removal of organs

-23 Child on Child Sexual Violence and Sexual Harassment (Peer on Peer Abuse)
+10.9 Child on Child Sexual Violence and Sexual Harassment

-KCSIE 2020, Part 5 is explicit in their definition of Peer on Peer abuse and its forms.
-However, within the context of contextual safeguarding, peer on peer abuse and peer influence has a massive impact on the child and young person (CYP).
-If CYP are exposed to other CYP who are known for being exploited, they are more likely to experience peer on peer abuse and be 'influenced' /'swayed' to participate in illegal activity, criminal activity and sexual activity.
-Further information on Peer on Peer abuse/ Child on Child Sexual Violence and Sexual Harassment is outlined in section 18.3 of this Policy.
+KCSIE 2022, Part 5 is explicit in their definition of Child on Child Sexual Violence and Sexual Harassment and its forms.
+However, within the context of contextual safeguarding, child on child abuse and peer influence has a massive impact on the child and young person (CYP).
+If CYP are exposed to other CYP who are known for being exploited, they are more likely to experience child on child abuse and be 'influenced'/'swayed' to participate in illegal activity, criminal activity and sexual activity.
+Further information on Child on Child abuse and Sexual Violence and Sexual Harassment is outlined in our schools guidance Appendix 6 of this Policy and within section 28 of this policy.